HVtechno/Python-Automation/README.md

 ## Automation tasks summary
 In this repository, I have developed some automations with sharepoint which can be useful for a daily repititive tasks

-**NOTE : In all the python files, please Replace sharepoint/sql/Azure BLOB/local drive path with your own credentials**

 1. On this file, **AZF_Blob_local.py** you will find below summary & steps to follow **Automation summary**  - To download the pdf files from blob into local drive
   * STEP1: first to connect BLOB with the variables values